Art and Design

 This year for Art and Design we are focussing on developing our painting skills.
 We are very lucky to have our very own artist in residence, Mrs Wilhelm, who will be working across the school supporting children and the teachers to advance their painting skills and techniques.
 Our aim is to help the children to become more proficient working with this medium.
 This will include exploring colour mixing so they can confidently use the primary colours to mix the secondary colours, as well as add white and black to make tints and tones within the colours.
 Our older pupils will be introduced to watercolours and taught how to make colour washes to create different effects.

 We have two art galleries in the school celebrating the children’s art work.
-One gallery shows off the work produced for the Golden Pencil Award; the other space showcases the work carried out at school.
+One gallery shows off the work produced for the Golden Paintbrush Award; the other space showcases the work carried out at school.

-The Golden Pencil Award
+The Golden Paintbrush Award

 Aims and Purposes